Former World MotoGP Champion Marquez To Join Gresini Racing - UrduPoint

 "But sometimes in life, it's important to get out of your comfort zone and put yourself through the paces in order to keep growing."

-He said he would likely have to adapt his riding style for the new team after so many years at Honda.
+Marquez -- currently 15th in the MotoGP standings -- said he would likely have to adapt his riding style for his new team after so many years at Honda.

 "It won't be easy.
 But I'm also sure that the whole Team Gresini will help me a lot.
 I can't wait to get to know the team and start working with them," he said.